When looking at your church’s bookkeeping, payroll, and bill pay systems, here are some key questions to consider.

 - Strategy: How you align the story you want to tell with the story your finances are telling.

 (For a deep dive on all seven elements, make sure to download our free report, “Your Church Financial Toolkit.”)

 In this article, we’re going to help you think about the three elements where you can see the quickest wins for your church.
 These are also the three areas where unaligned systems can cause the greatest difficulty for your ministry:

 Bookkeeping, payroll, and bill pay.

-To repeat our definition from earlier: Reconciliation is the process of making sure that the money you think you have matches what your bank account says you have.
+To repeat our definition from earlier: Bookkeeping is the process of making sure that the money you think you have matches what your bank account says you have.